Legend

 Prioritize LED building conversions and building commissioning opportunities.

-GOAL 3 Priority Initiatives:
+Priority Initiatives:

 Preserve and monitor natural resources and ecosystems.